-As you can see, we pretty much dismissed this as a practical option.
-But recent developments in the Australian internet marketplace have changed all that.
+Recent developments in the Australian internet marketplace have changed the way you manage your digital assets.
 This article discusses how you can use these cheap internet plans to set up the ultimate back up system, using two separate sites (e.g. home and office, or between you and a friend/colleague).

 You will need:

 Long term data backup is all about redundancy of data in geographically disparate locations.
-Put simply - having a minimum of two copies, stored in distinctly different locations, is the only real way of achieving a really high reliability back up that can survive all of life's misadventures - be they failing hardware, or theft, or bushfire etc. It's not enough to have your backups stored somewhere else in your house or elsewhere on your own property as unfortunately far too many bush fire victims have discovered.
+Put simply, having a minimum of two copies, stored in distinctly different locations, is the only real way of achieving a really high reliable back up that can survive all of life's misadventures - such as failing hardware, or theft, or bushfire etc. It's not enough to have your backups stored somewhere else in your house or elsewhere on your own property as unfortunately as far too many bush fire victims have discovered.
 Even if you have an excellent, reliable backup system like the Drobo, that alone is not enough to prevent total loss through theft.

-The first thing you must have, therefore, is two physically separate locations such as your home and office, or you and a friend's house.
-For this to work easily and automatically, these two locations must both be connected to the internet using reliable ISPs that do not have quota restrictions - in this day of digital cameras, it is easy for just one wedding job, for example, to result in gigabytes worth of files.
+The first thing you must have is two physically separate locations such as your home and office, or you and a friend's house.
+For this to work easily and automatically, these two locations must both be connected to the internet using reliable ISPs that do not have quota restrictions - in this day of digital cameras, it is easy for just one wedding job to result in gigabytes worth of files.
 The back ups will run overnight, slowly but surely, so the speed is not nearly as important as the quota capacity of the system, unless perhaps you are generating gigabytes upon gigabytes every day, which very few people do in practice.
-Ideally both connections (which can be with different companies, it doesn't matter) would offer a static IP address.
+Ideally both connections would offer a static IP address - they can be with different companies, it doesn't matter.
 This just makes things simpler as you always know what magic numbers you need to talk to either machine.

 Once you have your two servers up and running, and connected to the internet, you can move on to setting up your back up system.
 This is where it can get a little complicated, but hopefully this guide will get you going in the right direction.